The pituitary gland is in the brain. It produces several important hormones that control the production of other hormones made by glands in the body.

 Metastatic cancer from

-Factors that may increase your the chance for hypopituitarism include: History of childhood cancer—some treatments can damage the pituitaryInfectionsGeneticsType 1 diabetesSickle cell anemiaReduced blood volume or hypovolemia
+Factors that may increase the chance for hypopituitarism include: History of childhood cancer—some treatments can damage the pituitaryInfectionsGeneticsType 1 diabetesSickle cell anemiaReduced blood volume or hypovolemia

 Compression of the tumor on local structures, especially the nerves of the eyes, can cause: Blurred visionLoss of visual fieldPoor temperature control